United Natural Foods (NYSE:UNFI) Receives New Coverage from Analysts at Seaport Global Securities

-Stock analysts at Seaport Global Securities began coverage on shares of United Natural Foods (NYSE:UNFI) in a research report issued on Friday, Briefing.com reports.
+Equities research analysts at Seaport Global Securities started coverage on shares of United Natural Foods (NYSE:UNFI) in a research report issued on Thursday, Benzinga reports.
 The brokerage set a “neutral” rating on the stock.

-Several other research analysts have also recently issued reports on UNFI.
-Wolfe Research began coverage on shares of United Natural Foods in a report on Tuesday, December 15th.
-They set an “outperform” rating and a $19.00 target price on the stock.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of United Natural Foods from $23.00 to $20.00 and set a “hold” rating on the stock in a report on Thursday, December 10th.
-Wells Fargo & Company cut shares of United Natural Foods from an “equal weight” rating to an “underweight” rating and set a $17.00 target price on the stock. in a report on Wednesday, January 27th.
-Northcoast Research cut shares of United Natural Foods from a “buy” rating to a “neutral” rating in a report on Thursday, January 28th.
-Finally, Barclays cut shares of United Natural Foods from an “equal weight” rating to an “underweight” rating and set a $17.00 target price on the stock. in a report on Thursday, January 7th.
-Two equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and two have assigned a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average price target of $21.80.
+A number of other brokerages have also commented on UNFI.
+Northcoast Research lowered United Natural Foods from a “buy” rating to a “neutral” rating in a research note on Thursday, January 28th.
+Zacks Investment Research raised United Natural Foods from a “sell” rating to a “hold” rating and set a $23.00 price target for the company in a research note on Friday, January 15th.
+Wolfe Research began coverage on United Natural Foods in a research note on Tuesday, December 15th.
+They issued an “outperform” rating and a $19.00 price target for the company.
+Barclays downgraded United Natural Foods from an “equal weight” rating to an “underweight” rating and set a $17.00 price target for the company. in a report on Thursday, January 7th.
+Finally, Wells Fargo & Company downgraded United Natural Foods from an “equal weight” rating to an “underweight” rating and set a $17.00 price target for the company. in a report on Wednesday, January 27th.
+Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and two have issued a buy rating to the stock.
+The stock currently has an average rating of “Hold” and a consensus price target of $21.80.

-Several large investors have recently added to or reduced their stakes in the company.
-Truist Financial Corp boosted its holdings in shares of United Natural Foods by 11.3% in the 4th quarter.
-Truist Financial Corp now owns 104,958 shares of the company’s stock valued at $1,675,000 after buying an additional 10,654 shares in the last quarter.
-Morgan Stanley raised its position in shares of United Natural Foods by 48.4% in the 4th quarter.
-Morgan Stanley now owns 448,990 shares of the company’s stock valued at $7,171,000 after purchasing an additional 146,430 shares during the last quarter.
-Nuveen Asset Management LLC raised its position in shares of United Natural Foods by 5.2% in the 4th quarter.
-Nuveen Asset Management LLC now owns 772,617 shares of the company’s stock valued at $12,339,000 after purchasing an additional 37,918 shares during the last quarter.
-Price T Rowe Associates Inc. MD raised its position in shares of United Natural Foods by 10.6% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 49,688 shares of the company’s stock valued at $794,000 after purchasing an additional 4,749 shares during the last quarter.
-Finally, Virginia Retirement Systems ET AL raised its position in shares of United Natural Foods by 143.3% in the 4th quarter.
-Virginia Retirement Systems ET AL now owns 61,300 shares of the company’s stock valued at $979,000 after purchasing an additional 36,100 shares during the last quarter.
+Several institutional investors have recently added to or reduced their stakes in UNFI.
+Veriti Management LLC bought a new stake in shares of United Natural Foods during the 4th quarter valued at about $43,000.
+Vantage Consulting Group Inc purchased a new position in shares of United Natural Foods during the 4th quarter valued at about $51,000.
+Baldwin Brothers Inc. MA lifted its position in shares of United Natural Foods by 22.5% during the 4th quarter.
+Baldwin Brothers Inc. MA now owns 5,937 shares of the company’s stock valued at $95,000 after buying an additional 1,089 shares in the last quarter.
+Nisa Investment Advisors LLC lifted its position in shares of United Natural Foods by 48.8% during the 3rd quarter.
+Nisa Investment Advisors LLC now owns 7,170 shares of the company’s stock valued at $107,000 after buying an additional 2,350 shares in the last quarter.
+Finally, Keebeck Alpha LP purchased a new position in shares of United Natural Foods during the 3rd quarter valued at about $161,000.
 Institutional investors and hedge funds own 81.77% of the company’s stock.

 United Natural Foods Company Profile